devdashboard/devdashboard.github.io/README.md

 3. Mortality Rate - Represents mortality rate data of India and states as well
 4. State-wise details for TamilNadu, Kerala, Karnataka, Andhra Pradesh and Telangana

-We have provided hyperlinks to,

-1. Worldometer - To know about the Corona statistics globally
-2. MHA, India - To know about the circular released by Government of India

 -----------
 SCREENSHOTS
 -----------